Skip to main content

 RWS Integration will create the file in the /guides directory.
 If the directory does not exist, it will be created.
 The only format supported is CSV.

-Step 4: Create the Integration
+Step 4: Deploy the Integration

 1. Toggle Deployment to enabled